Tony Tan Caktiong: Jollibee Foods Corporation

 Tan Caktiong founded the fast-food chain Jollibee in 1978 after starting it as an ice cream parlor in 1975.
 Expansion and acquisition of Greenwich Pizza Corp. enabled it to enter the pizza-pasta segment.
 In early 2006, Jollibee Foods Corporation bought out the remaining shares of its partners in Greenwich Pizza Corporation, equivalent to a 20% stake, for P384 million in cash.

 As of August 2008, Tan Caktiong's Jollibee has 1,480 stores worldwide, including Jollibee, Red Ribbon, Chowking, Greenwich, Manong Pepe's and Mang Inasal.

 DoubleDragon Properties

 In 2012, Tan Caktiong, through his holding company, Honeystar Holdings Corporation, invested in Injap Land Corporation, a property company founded by Edgar Sia II.
 With Tan Caktiong's entry, the company was renamed DoubleDragon Properties Corporation.

 Personal life

+Tan Caktiong's family mausoleum at Manila Memorial Park – Sucat.

 Tan Caktiong is married to Grace (née Ang).
 He has 3 children.
-He is also the brother of Ernesto Tanmantiong, who is the President and CEO of Jollibee Foods Corporation.
+He is also the brother of Ernesto Tanmantiong, who is the president and CEO of Jollibee Foods Corporation.